-(22) Pull the pawl outwards and remove the paper pull-in roller R. Then pull out the paper pull-in roller L while turning it.
-The paper pull-in gear also comes off.
+- (22) Pull the pawl outwards and remove the paper pull-in roller R. Then pull out the paper pull-in roller L while turning it.
+The paper pull-in gear also comes off. - (23) Remove the ASF idle gear holder from the right side of the engine unit. - (24) Pull the ASF gear shaft outer to the right and out of the engine unit.

-Assembling Note: Before mounting the paper pull-in roller L, apply the specified lubricant to the specified points, referring to Section 6.2.
+Assembling Note: Before mounting the paper pull-in roller L, apply the specified lubricant to the paper pull-in idle gear and paper pull-in roller L, referring to Section 6.2.